 In her newest project, Mzantsi Wakho/Youth Pulse, Professor Cluver is working with Dr Rebecca Hodes to investigate the low rate among HIV+ adolescents of adherence to anti-retroviral treatment (ART) and access to sexual and reproductive health (SRH) services.
 The study, which is the world’s largest survey of HIV+ adolescents, also uses workshops to assess service delivery models for ART and SRH services.
 Based on findings so far, the team authored South Africa’s planned ‘National Adolescent & Youth Health Policy 2016 – 2020’.

 Professor Cluver works with a dedicated team of post-doctoral and doctoral students, who are now launching their own projects to help vulnerable children in the region.
 With around 100 million children affected by HIV, of which 80 million are in Southern and Eastern Africa, Oxford University’s research is set to inform lasting, meaningful change.

-Funded by: the Economic and Social Research Council, the European Research Council, the National Research Foundation South Africa, the Nuffield Foundation Health Economics and AIDS Division, University of KwaZulu-Natal, the Claude Leon Foundation, South African National Department of Social Development, the John Fell Fund, the Leverhulme Foundation, CIPHER (International AIDS Society), DFID and Sweden-Norad, UNICEF, the Janssen Foundation, the Regional Inter-Agency Task Team for Children Affected by AIDS, PEPFAR-USAID
+Funded by: the Economic and Social Research Council, the European Research Council, the National Research Foundation South Africa, the Nuffield Foundation Health Economics and AIDS Division, University of KwaZulu-Natal, the Claude Leon Foundation, South African National Department of Social Development, the John Fell Fund, the Leverhulme Trust, CIPHER (International AIDS Society), DFID and Sweden-Norad, UNICEF, the Janssen Foundation, the Regional Inter-Agency Task Team for Children Affected by AIDS, PEPFAR-USAID